FiveYellowMice/glowing-bear/README.md

 Glowing Bear ~ Haram Edition ~ is a fork of [Glowing Bear](https://github.com/glowing-bear/glowing-bear).
 It has several improvements:

-- Less unecessary preview features
+- Real URL preview
-  Removed preview features of YouTube, DailyMotion, Allocine, Spotify, SoundCloud, Google Maps, Yr, Gist, Pastebin and Vine.
-Most of them use iframe which make the page more laggy, and take a lot of space to make it harder to scroll.
-- Smarter image previews
-  The original Glowing Bear uses hard-coded RegEx to decide whether to show an image preview.
-That is understandable because it is the consequence of same-origin policy.
-But Glowing Bear ~ Haram Edition ~ uses a little bit of backend code (PHP) to implement true MIME type detection based on Content-Type header.
+  The original Glowing Bear uses a very dumb way to decide whether and how to show preview of an URL - by matching hard-coded RegExes.
+That is understandable because of the same-origin policy.
+But Glowing Bear ~ haram Edition ~ uses a little bit of backend code (PHP) to detect the Content-Type of the URL, and title and description of an HTML webpage.
+This way is also much more lightweight, compare to excessive use of iframes.
 - Smaller preview for stickers
   Stickers are usually not as important as normal images.
 So to maximize screen usage, Glowing Bear ~ Haram Edition ~ will make them smaller.